State crime profile · 2024

 Texas Crime Rates: Safest & Most Dangerous Cities

-Crime data for 686 cities and 238 counties in Texas (TX), ranked from safest to most dangerous.
-Data from 1721 law enforcement agencies.
+Crime data for 686 cities and 238 counties in Texas (TX), ranked safest to most dangerous from 1,721 reporting agencies.

 Texas (TX) reported 123,499 violent crimes and 644,041 property crimes in 2024, based on FBI Uniform Crime Reporting (UCR) Program submissions from 1,721 law enforcement agencies.
 That translates to a statewide violent crime rate of 394.7 per 100,000 residents and a property crime rate of 2058.2 per 100,000 against a reporting population of 31,290,831.
 The PlainCrime dataset indexes 686 Texas cities and 238 counties, each with their own detail pages and local crime figures drawn from FBI UCR Tables 8 and 10.